thamjianhao/markdown-editor/README.md

 However, despite multiple clarifications, the model insisted that the issue was fixed when it wasn’t.
 At this point, I restarted in a new chat, uploaded the last working version of the code, and focused on a step-by-step, one feature at a time approach (e.g., first upload functionality, then folder creation, then downloads).

 This incremental strategy worked much better, producing stable and accurate results.
-I realised that **granular, focused prompts yield more reliable outcomes** than large, multi-objective instructions, which tend to create entangled logic and regressions.
+With this, I realised that **singular, focused prompts yield more reliable outcomes** than large, multi-objective instructions, which tend to create entangled logic and regressions.